Martin-Taddey/CSCI395-Project/README.md

 * **2. How to use**
 	* a.
 Once the files are downloaded to your project.
 Use "npm i" to install all its dependencies.
 	* b.
-To run the server use the commend "nodemon index.js".
+To run the server use the command "nodemon index.js".